asapuajaikumar/NewsApp-MVVM/README.md

 # NewsApp-MVVM
-News app with List and details page with MVVM
+News application with List and Details page Implemented with MVVM Architecture
+Clean Code